-Oven Baked Pork Chops in brown sugar and garlic on a sheet pan with yukon potatoes.
-One pan, easy cleanup and the family will love them.
+Oven Baked Pork Chops with a brown sugar garlic glaze and yukon potatoes.
+One pan, almost no cleanup and the whole family will love them.

 Create a free account to Save Recipes

 Key Ingredients in Brown Sugar Garlic Oven Baked Pork Chops

 - Pork Loin Chops: Choose a thicker cut pork chop to avoid dryness.
 Look for a nice fat cap and some marbling which will ensure a juicy pork chop.

 - Yukon Potatoes: Yukons are softer and waxier than large baking potatoes, so they will be roasted to perfection in the time it takes the pork chops to cook.